Agents of Fortune

-Agents of Fortune is the fourth studio album by American rock band Blue Öyster Cult, released on May 21, 1976 by Columbia Records.
+Agents of Fortune is the fourth studio album by American rock band Blue Öyster Cult, released on May 21, 1976, by Columbia Records.

-The Platinum-selling album peaked at No. 29 on the U.S. Billboard chart, while the cryptic single "(Don't Fear) The Reaper" peaked at No. 12 on the Billboard Hot 100 singles chart, making it BÖC's biggest hit.
-The band became a bigger concert attraction after the release of the album, in part due to extensive airplay of "(Don't Fear) The Reaper," to this day a staple of rock-station playlists.
+The Platinum-selling album peaked at No. 29 on the US Billboard 200 chart, while the single "(Don't Fear) The Reaper" peaked at No. 12 on the Billboard Hot 100 singles chart, making it BÖC's biggest hit.
+The band became a bigger concert attraction after the release of the album, in part due to extensive airplay of "(Don't Fear) The Reaper", to this day a staple of rock-station playlists.

-Additionally, this is the only album in the group's discography to have at least one lead vocal performance by each original band member.
-It was also their only album to not include any songs written by Eric Bloom.
+This is the only album in the group's discography to have at least one lead vocal performance by each original band member.
+It is their only album not to include any songs written by Eric Bloom.
 However, the 2020 live release 40th Anniversary: Agents of Fortune Live 2016 adds Bloom's name to the authorship credits for "E.T.I.
 (Extra Terrestrial Intelligence)."

 Album cover

-The album cover (created by artist Lynn Curlee) depicts Belgian magician, Servais Le Roy holding four tarot cards.
+The album cover (created by artist Lynn Curlee) depicts Belgian magician Servais Le Roy performing a magic trick with four tarot cards — The Empress, The Emperor, The Sun and Death from the Thoth Tarot deck.
+The reverse shows a pyramid topped with the planet Saturn.